dalmarcolucas/byb-ai/docs/ARCHITECTURE.md

 │                   ▼ NO                           ▼ YES                       │
 │         Return validation result      ┌─────────────────────┐               │
 │                                       │  4a.
 UPLOAD SERVICE  │               │
-│                                       │  - Upload to storage │               │
+│                                       │  - Upload to Filecoin│               │
 │                                       └──────────┬──────────┘               │
 │                                                  │                           │
 │                                                  ▼                           │